beyg1/Beto-Apps/pokedex/README.md

 5. Make another screen details.tsx

-   it should be opened when user taps a pokemon card and show the details which we want it to show.
+   it should be opened when user taps a pokemon card and show several details.